Did you know Mexico has many hot springs?

 Behind the waterfall basin, a larger cave has a great pool in a state of nature.

-The water temperature is not so hot (around 100 degrees), but it is rather comfortable in warm air in the cave.
+The water temperature is not so hot (around 100 degrees F), but it is rather comfortable in warm air in the cave.

-The nature of water is not so characteristic, but it looks milky white and has smooth texture.
+The water looks milky white and has smooth texture.

 From the ceiling of the cave, gallons of water are provided into the pool.